A guide to Walnut Creek ADU building regulations in California

 - Panelized Construction uses pre-built panels assembled on-site, offering a middle ground in cost and time.

+When converting existing structures, buildings such as garages or sheds can be repurposed into ADUs, maximizing the use of your property.
 At Type Five, our approach combines the best of both worlds, offering you design flexibility with the cost savings and convenience of prefab.
 Here are some of the notable features:

 - Customizable: Every Type Five ADU is customizable online.
 You can select the size, color, layout, amenities, bedrooms, finishings, and more without paying thousands of dollars in design fees.